 Where currently both good light and bad light are able to score well in CRI, bad light will start to actually score badly.
 This will not affect incandescent lighting, which remains the reference light and faces myriad regulatory challenges of its own, but will strongly skew the marketplace toward LED lighting over fluorescents.
 Whatever the relative costs and benefits of LEDs, the idea that they are equivalent to fluorescent bulbs from a quality perspective will disappear.

 New standards, new ratings, and the eye of the beholder

 In our work specifying, implementing, and managing lighting, we do not focus on CRI.
-As discussed here, we find that on its own CRI is unable to indicate light quality.
+As discussed here, we find that CRI is unable to indicate light quality.
 Unless the client has a pre-existing CRI minimum requirement (and some, especially in the hospitality industry, do), we do not make it part of our process.
-TM-30-15 offers a much clearer future for lighting product rating and specification, and if it is passed we'll take it seriously.
+TM-30-15 offers a much clearer future for lighting product rating and specification, and, if it’s passed, we'll take it seriously.

-And yet, people to know what they like.
+And yet, people know what they like.
 Trite as that may sound, we believe users untrained in the science of lighting measurement are capable of walking into a room and determining for themselves whether the light looks nice.
-Rating systems are useful for doing a high-level comparison across many products (extremely helpful in the diverse LED business), but we will continue to rely on implementing lighting systems the look beautiful to the people who use them.
+Rating systems are useful for doing a high-level comparison across many products (particularly helpful in the diverse LED business), but we will continue to rely on implementing lighting systems that look beautiful to the people who use them.